 Results of the survey were published in the 30 April 2014 edition of the open-access journal PLoS ONE.

-Investigate why plastics make up almost half of the litter found in the sea with this student activity.
+Investigate why plastics make up almost half of the litter found in the sea with the Biodegradability experiment student activity.

 Use the lesson plans, interactive worksheets and other resources in the Keep New Zealand Beautiful (KNZB) 'Kiki Kiwi and friends Litter Less programme for students aged 5–11 years old.